-There are a few things to consider when shipping a baseball bat.
-The first is the size of the bat.
+- The size of the bat.
 Make sure to measure the length and width of the bat before choosing a box or packaging material.

-Finally, choose a shipping method that will protect your bat from weather and rough handling.
+- Choose a shipping method to protect your bat from weather and rough handling.

 - Gather the materials you will need to ship the bat